avchauzov/time_series_clustering/README.md

 As a result, we get:
  - *.csv file with column names union in groups for the same cluster (results.csv)
  - 3 pictures for each cluster (that contain more than 1 column): smoothed and interpolated TS, smoothed TS, original data
+ - several outputs for different hyperparameters

+### 2.3.clusteringDaily.py
+Same for daily data.

-### 2.2.clusteringWeekly.py
+### 3.1.hyperParametersSelection.ipynb
-Same as above but allow us to check various hyperparameters combinations and save results.
+Visual outputs for optimal hyperparameters selection.